nyainda/AirBnB_clone/README.md

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+Using a system of JSON serialization/deserialization, storage is persistent between sessions.This is the first step towards building my first full web application: the AirBnB clone.
+This first step is very important because it will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

 ---